SharuPaul/prompt-refiner/README.md

 ## Example Models

 You can use any model pulled in your Ollama instance.
+Refiner output quality depends on the model used.
 Common examples:

 - `phi3:mini` (default)
 - `llama3.2`
 - `qwen2.5:1.5b`
-- `mistral:7b`
 - `gemma2:2b`

 List currently pulled models: